wasabipesto/beehive/src/hardware/index.md

 These are the machines and other hardware I use regularly.

-Some of the stats on page are generated from data collected by my prometheus instance over the last month.
+Some of the stats on this page are generated from data collected by my prometheus instance over the last month.
 It was last updated on ${new Date(FileAttachment('prometheus.json').lastModified).toLocaleDateString('en-US', { month: 'long', day: 'numeric', year: 'numeric' })}.

 ## Phone: Leandros